-Mental Health America of Spartanburg’s overall goals are to promote positive mental health, to raise awareness about mental illness, to reduce stigma which prevents seeking treatment and to begin the community conversation needed about these issues.
-This local organization is working hard to bring innovative, educational opportunities to Spartanburg County residents.
+Mental Health America of Spartanburg County’s overall goals are to promote positive mental health, to raise awareness about mental illness, to reduce stigma which prevents seeking treatment and to begin the community conversation needed about these issues.
+This organization is working hard to bring innovative, educational opportunities to all local residents.

 1 in 5 people in the United States will be diagnosed each year with mental illness.